The latest version of CSS, as of 2024

 - When stacking contexts are nested, the outer stacking context will appear above the inner stacking context if it has a higher

-. - If two stacking contexts are not nested, they are ordered according to their position in the DOM tree, with later stacking contexts appearing on top.
+z-index. - If two stacking contexts are not nested, they are ordered according to their position in the DOM tree, with later stacking contexts appearing on top.

 - When stacking contexts are nested, the outer stacking context will appear above the inner stacking context if it has a higher